Fentanyl: Muscle rigidity

-If high boluses of fentanyl are administered quickly, muscle rigidity of the vocal cords can make bag-mask ventilation very difficult.
+If high boluses of fentanyl are administered quickly, muscle rigidity of the vocal cords can make bag-mask ventilation difficult.
 The exact mechanism of this effect is unknown, but it can be prevented and treated using neuromuscular blockers.

 Wooden chest syndrome

 A prominent idiosyncratic adverse effect of fentanyl also includes a sudden onset of rigidity of the abdominal muscles and the diaphragm, which induces respiratory failure; this is seen with high doses and is known as wooden chest syndrome.
-The syndrome is believed to be the main cause of death as a result of fentanyl overdoses.
+The syndrome may be a significant and previously unreported cause of death as a result of fentanyl overdoses.

 Wooden chest syndrome is reversed by naloxone and is believed to be caused by a release of noradrenaline, which activates α-adrenergic receptors and also possibly via activation of cholinergic receptors.

 Wooden chest syndrome is unique to the most powerful opioids—which today comprise fentanyl and its analogs—while other less-powerful opioids like heroin produce mild rigidity of the respiratory muscles to a much lesser degree.

 Overdose

-Fentanyl poses an exceptionally high overdose risk in humans since the amount required to cause toxicity is unpredictable.
 In its pharmaceutical form, most overdose deaths attributed solely to fentanyl occur at serum concentrations at a mean of 0.025 μg/mL, with a range 0.005–0.027 μg/mL.
 In contexts of poly-substance use, blood fentanyl concentrations of approximately 0.007 μg/mL or greater have been associated with fatalities.
 Over 85% of overdoses involved at least one other drug, and there was no clear correlation showing at which level the mixtures were fatal.
 The dosages of fatal mixtures varied by over three magnitudes in some cases.

 Naloxone (sold under the brand name Narcan) can completely or partially reverse an opioid overdose.
 In July 2014, the Medicines and Healthcare products Regulatory Agency (MHRA) of the UK issued a warning about the potential for life-threatening harm from accidental exposure to transdermal fentanyl patches, particularly in children, and advised that they should be folded, with the adhesive side in, before being discarded.
 The patches should be kept away from children, who are most at risk from fentanyl overdose.
-In the US, fentanyl and fentanyl analogs caused over 29,000 deaths in 2017, a large increase over the previous four years.
+In the US, synthetic opioids (including fentanyl) were detected in over 29,000 deaths in 2017, a large increase over the previous four years.